wadewegner/deploy-to-sfdx/README.md

 # Deploy to Salesforce DX

-An open-source and community-driven tool for automating Salesforce DX deployments from public repositories to Scratch Orgs.
+An open-source and community-driven tool for one-click Salesforce DX deployments from public repositories to Scratch Orgs.
 You can us this tool by visiting [https://deploy-to-sfdx.com/](https://deploy-to-sfdx.com/) and logging in with your Dev Hub credentials.

 ## Local Setup